HumanAgainstMachine/WindowsLab/README.md

-# Windows Lab Admin
+# WindowsLab

-This module is a collection of cmdlets to administer a ***computer lab*** based on Windows OS.
+Tools to administer a Windows OS computer lab.
+Tools are cmdlets packaged as a Powershell Module.

-A ***lab administrator*** usually has to perform the same operations on each computer like creating a new local account, setting a new password, restarting all computers, etc.
+Usually a ***Lab Admin*** has to perform the same operations on each computer lab like
+* creating or removing a new local account,
+* restarting all computers,
+* update date and time
+* etc.

-***WinLabAdmin*** module enables the administrator to perform those operations only once from his computer for every computer inside the lab.
+***WindowsLab*** enables the *Lab Admin* to perform those operations only once from his computer for every computer inside the lab.

-I use this module to administer the ***school computer labs*** where I work as an IT assistant.
+I utilize this module to administer *Windows computer labs* at the school where I work as an IT assistant.

 ### Based on Powershell Remoting Tecnology